64 Ōzumō: Gameplay

+Reception

 Ryan MacDonald of GameSpot gave the game a 3.9 out of 10, calling the graphics "mediocre at best" and the game likely to appeal only to "die-hard sumo fans."

 Sequel

-64 Ōzumō 2 (Rokujūyon Ōzumō Ni, lit.
-64 Professional Sumo Wrestling 2) is a sequel released on March 19, 1999, also for the Nintendo 64.
+64 Ōzumō 2 is a sequel released on March 19, 1999, also for the Nintendo 64.
 Like its predecessor, the gameplay simulates various aspects of a sumo wrestler's life.